IAmVanessaMG/IAmVanessaMG/README.md

 <h4>
+<p>⚡ Hello!
+My name is Vanessa and I'm looking for work as a IT Support Agent.</p>
 <p>🌱 I’m currently studying for my Comptia A+ Certification.</p>
 <p>🔭 I’m currently working on expanding my IT Projects.</p>
 <p>📫 You can reach me through my Discord: VanessaMG.</p>